gritzko/replicated.cc/progress/04Apr19/index.md

 objective and one non-objective.

 1. The priority is a ["CRDT-based revision control system"](http://replicated.cc/swarm/dvcs).
-We don't plan to dethrone git yet, but we definitely want to learn strong and weak sides of the technlogy in this regard.
+We don't plan to dethrone git yet, but we definitely want to learn strong and weak sides of the technology in this regard.
 If git is a "content-centric filesystem with a VCS interface", we are creating a "CRDT key-value store with a VCS interface".
 2. Another objective is a "federated package database", also described as "the npm database without npm, Inc".
-As package metadata follows the dependency DAG, it is perfectly feasible to retrieve and process that data in a decentralized fashion.
+As package metadata follows the package dependency DAG, it is perfectly feasible to retrieve and process that data in a decentralized fashion.
 3. A clear non-objective is a standalone database with a query language.
   Any work in this direction is a no-no, simply to avoid de-focusing.
   We do a syncable embedded key-value store.

 Either way, we will seek community feedback by making a pre-release ASAP.
 We will do our best to shorten the lag between the actual code and the documentation on http://replicated.cc.

+Thanks for reading!

 -----